html-graph/html-graph.github.io/content/getting-started.md

 }
 {{< /code >}}

+---

-But the resulted graph is static.
-We can enable transformable viewport, draggable nodes and other features.
-Refer to <a href="/features" target="_blank">Features</a> for all available features.
+Fourth, let's enable some built-in features, such as a transformable viewport, draggable nodes, and background rendering.
+Refer to <a href="/features" target="_blank">Features</a> for all available options.

 {{< code lang="javascript" >}}
 class Application {